PX4/PX4-user_guide/en/telemetry/crsf_telemetry.md

 ### Firmware Configuration/Build

-CRSF telemetry support is not included in prebuilt PX4 firmware (or custom firmware by default).
+CRSF telemetry support is not included in any PX4 firmware by default.
 To use this feature you must build and upload custom firmware that includes [crsf-rc](../modules/modules_driver.md#crsf-rc) and removes [rc_input](../modules/modules_driver.md#rc-input).

 The steps are: